noelberaki03/Resume/README.md

 # Resume
-To prove my resume to the public.
+To provide my resume to the public.